index - sex problems -

 erect is an extremely effective inhibitor of

-One of the problems with erection failure is that
+One of the problems with erectile failure is that

 a man begins to focus on the wrong things during sex - that is to say, on his